GeanoFee/geanos-phantom-performance/README.md

 ---

 ## 🚀 Why GPP?
-By default, Foundry VTT loads *every* piece of data in your world database upon startup.
+By default, FoundryVTT loads *every* piece of data in your world database upon startup.
 GPP breaks this limit:

 * **Blazing Fast Logins:** Experience up to **90% faster load times** for you and your players.
 * **Minimal RAM Footprint:** Inactive data no longer occupies precious system memory, preventing browser crashes on large campaigns.